RichieBrady/SimAPI-Python/README.md

 ```

 ### GUI
 Below is a screenshot of the user interface.
-It's really basic but makes it easier to run the system.
+It's very basic but makes it easier to run the system.
 ![User Interface](doc/gui.png)

 ##### Input Fields